aces/Loris/docs/wiki/00 - SERVER INSTALL AND CONFIGURATION/00 - Prerequisites And Assumptions/Database Configuration.md

 ```SQL
 GRANT ALTER, DROP, CREATE, UPDATE, INSERT, SELECT, DELETE, CREATE TEMPORARY TABLES, LOCK TABLES  on $dbname.* to 'lorisDBadmin'@'$dbhost' IDENTIFIED BY 'newpassword' WITH GRANT OPTION;
 ```

+This user's credentials should now be entered into your project's configuration file, `config.xml` within the `adminUser` and `adminPassword` tags.